DKorytkin/json_checker/README.rst

     ...
     checker_exceptions.CheckerError:
     ListCheckerErrors:
-    current value 1 is not str
+    current value int is not str
-    current value 2 is not str
+    current value int is not str
-    current value 3 is not str
+    current value int is not str

     >>> Checker([str]).validate((1, 2, 3))
     Traceback (most recent call last):
     ...
     checker_exceptions.ListCheckerError:
-    current value 1 is not str
+    current value int is not str

 Dictionaries
 ~~~~~~~~~~~~